the-galah-survey/the-galah-survey.github.io/dr3/the_catalogues.md

 #### Ages, masses, distances and other parameters estimated by BSTEP
 ##### [Download `GALAH_DR3_VAC_ages_v2.fits`](https://cloud.datacentral.org.au/teamdata/GALAH/public/GALAH_DR3/) (362 MB)
  {:.no_toc}
 This catalogue uses the Bayesian Stellar Parameter Estimation code (BSTEP) from [Sharma *et al.* (2018)](http://doi.org/10.1093/mnras/stx2582) to provide  a Bayesian estimate of intrinsic stellar parameters from observed parameters by making use of stellar isochrones.
+The full list of columns is on the [Table Schema documentation](/dr3/table_schema).

 For each star, we give the following parameters found by BSTEP:
 * distance (`distance_bstep`)